-Standard Industrial Classification (SIC) codes are used to classify and identify a company’s main business activities, i.e. what the company does.
+Standard Industrial Classification (SIC) codes are used to classify and identify a company’s main business activities (i.e., what the company does).

-Limited companies are required to choose up to four SIC codes and provide them on the company formation application form and the first annual confirmation statement (previously known as an annual return).
-These are not legally binding, meaning that your activities are not strictly limited to the SIC code(s) you provide.
+Limited companies are required to select the most appropriate SIC code(s) and provide this information on the company formation application form and the first annual Confirmation Statement (previously known as an annual return).
+SIC codes are not overly rigid or, so your business activities are not strictly limited to the SIC code(s) you provide.

 That being said, it is best practice to ensure that your SIC codes are regularly reviewed and updated where necessary to accurately reflect the operations of your company.